RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 ## CI/CD pipelines
 In order to conform with best practices, we decided to protect the `master` branch.
 This means we removed the ability to directly push to the `master` branch, and instead have to go through merge requests.
 Following this change, we introduced continuous integration and continuous delivery (CI/CD) pipelines.
 The pipeline is only triggered on merge requests, and it will run certain maven commands.
 The pipeline will run the following commands:
-- `mvn install -DskipTests` - Installs the necessary dependencies.
+- `mvn compile` - Installs the necessary dependencies.
-- `mvn test` - Runs all tests (in core and persistence).
+- `mvn test -DskipUITests` - Runs all tests in core, persistence and springboot.
+- `mvn clean install -DskipTests` - Runs everything, including Spotbugs, Checkstyle, JavaDocs and JaCoCo

 If any of these commands fail, the pipeline will fail, and the merge request will not be allowed to merge.
-This ensures that the `master` branch is always in a working state, and that no unforeseen bugs are introduced. `mvn install -DskipTests` installs the necessary dependencies, and run Spotbugs, Checkstyle, JavaDocs and JaCoCo.
-If any of these fail, the pipeline will fail.
+This ensures that the `master` branch is always in a working state, and that no unforeseen bugs are introduced.
+The pipeline is divided into stages accordingly, with three different stages: `build`, `test` and `install`, with their own seperate resonsibility.
-`mvn test` runs all tests in core and persistence, the pipeline will fail.
 However, the pipeline does not run tests in the UI package as the pipeline fails to run the JavaFX application and render the GUI.
 To conclude, the pipeline has successfully identified bugs and test-fails in our code and has helped us produce a more stable application and keep master in a working state.

 ## REST API
 In this release we needed to create a REST API.
 The API has endpoints for each of the CRUD (Create, Read, Update, Delete) operations, where we respectively use the HTTP Methods POST, GET, PUT, DELETE.
 As a result of the REST API, no classes in the UI-package uses `Storage` or `State` methods/data directly, but instead gets all information through `DataAccess`.